electrode-io/car-buying/instructions.md

   ### Build the car inventory

-  Car Inventory is a collection of `Car` Component.
-It used to display information about a car.
-This will be used both by the user and the dealer component.
+  Car Inventory component is a collection of `Car` Component.
+It is used to display information about a car.
+We will use this component in both User and the Dealer components.
 Create a file named "car.jsx" under directory `src/client/components`, copy the following content inside: [car.jsx](./src/client/components/car.jsx)

   Add a few images for the cars from [this directory](./src/client/images).